rolldabones/grc-workbook/README.md

 Evidence is layered.
 Documentary evidence demonstrates that policies and procedures exist.
 Operational evidence demonstrates that they have been followed.
 Performance evidence demonstrates that the system performs as represented.
 Outcome evidence demonstrates that affected parties have not been harmed.
 The strongest audit conclusions are supported by all four.
 The weakest are supported only by documentary evidence.

 Independence is structural.
-The audit function does not report to the function that owns the AI systems.
+The audit function, often called the third line, does not report to the function that owns the AI systems.
 The audit function has direct access to the board or its committee.
 The audit function may use AI tools without becoming AI-dependent.
 The auditor's conclusion remains human.

 Conformity assessment regimes apply to high-consequence AI in many jurisdictions.
 The typical pattern produces a technical file, a declaration of conformity and, where applicable, a registration, marking or certification.
 The conformity assessment does not replace ongoing assurance.
 It is a point-in-time event with post-market obligations.
 The reader is expected to identify the equivalent conformity, registration, certification or pre-deployment obligation applicable to each system in each jurisdiction and to maintain the corresponding technical file.
 The method of evidencing conformity is consistent across regimes even where the regulator and the document set differ.